Stiflerzak/code-challenge-1/README.md

         git clone git@github.com:Stiflerzak/code-challenge-1.git

 -Vscode is recommended for best experience.
 -This project runs on the browser.
-One should install live server extention.
+One should install live server extension.

 # Authors